Hierarchical structure of the cosmic web and galaxy properties: Methods

 \subsection{Semi-Analytical Galaxy Evolution}

-Now, in order to characterize the galaxy population tracing each cosmic environment we used the publicly available semi-analytical galaxy evolution software \sage\-\ \citep{Croton16SAGE}\footnote{\url{https://github.com/sage-home/sage-model}}.
+Now, in order to characterize the galaxy population tracing each cosmic environment we used the publicly available semi-analytical galaxy evolution software \sage{} \citep{Croton16SAGE}\footnote{\url{https://github.com/sage-home/sage-model}}.

-\sage\-\ was designed to work on every $N$-body simulation with appropriately formatted merger trees, which contain full information of the hierarchical growth of the dark matter haloes over cosmic time.
-Semi-analytical tools then populate each halo with galaxies, using empirical relations and physical models that are carefully fine-tuned to match the observations. \cite{Baugh06review} gives a comprehensive review on semi-analytical tools.
+\sage{} was designed to work on every $N$-body simulation with appropriately formatted merger trees, which contain full information of the hierarchical growth of the dark matter haloes over cosmic time.
+Semi-analytical tools then populate each halo with galaxies, using empirical relations and physical models that are carefully fine-tuned to match the observations. \cite{Baugh06review} gives a comprehensive review on semi-analytical tools, and \cite{2018MNRAS.474.5206K} explores the performance of \sage{} and two other semianalytical evolution codes.

-To do so, \sage\-\ models the baryonic processes that are thought to be important for galaxy formation and evolution, such as gas cooling and heating, gas accretion or ejection, star formation, supernova feedback, black hole growth, and AGN feedback while it keeps track of the gas in satellite galaxies and galaxy mergers as well as the build-up of intra-cluster stars.
+To do so, \sage{} models the baryonic processes that are thought to be important for galaxy formation and evolution, such as gas cooling and heating, gas accretion or ejection, star formation, supernova feedback, black hole growth, and AGN feedback while it keeps track of the gas in satellite galaxies and galaxy mergers as well as the build-up of intra-cluster stars.

-Using empirical relations and physical models, \sage\-\ can predict the properties of galaxies within each halo at different redshifts.
+Using empirical relations and physical models, \sage{} can predict the properties of galaxies within each halo at different redshifts.
 The semi-analytical approach models the statistical properties of galaxies very well, however, a detailed discussion of the processes in a single galaxy are beyond the scope of our analysis.

 For this part of the analysis we took the halo merger-trees for the full Bolshoi data, which were generated using the friends-of-friends phase space halo finder {\sc rockstar} \citep{Behroozi13rockstar} and {\sc consistent-trees} \citep{Behroozi13MHT}.
 For the Bolshoi simulation this data is publicly available\footnote{\url{https://www.slac.stanford.edu/~behroozi/Bolshoi_Trees/}}.
-The fiducial \sage\-\ parameters used are described in table 2 of \cite{Croton16SAGE}, tuned specifically for the case of the Bolshoi simulation.
+The fiducial \sage{} parameters used are described in table 2 of \cite{Croton16SAGE}, tuned specifically for the case of the Bolshoi simulation.